openlayers/workshop/README.md

 ## Creating a new release

-When you push a new tag, Travis will build the workshop archive and attach it to the [release page](https://github.com/openlayers/workshop/releases).
+When you push a new tag, a GitHub CI action will build the workshop archive and attach it to the [release page](https://github.com/openlayers/workshop/releases).

 In addition, you can update the [hosted version](http://openlayers.org/workshop/) of the workshop (this part is subject to change):